 As a strategy developed by Boushey and Moser, “I-PICK” teaches students to consider purpose, interest, comprehension, and word knowledge when making their book selections.
 Model, think aloud, and confer with small groups regularly to help instill this practice with your young learners.

 If the Daily 5 is carried our correctly (and actually on a daily basis) the depth and breadth of your classroom reading materials may come into question.
-By adding educational technology programs, such as Reading Eggs for K–2 learners and Reading Eggspress for students in grades 2–6, you can provide an engaging, Web-based reading option for your students.
+By adding educational technology programs, you can provide an engaging, Web-based reading option for your students.